ningxiaoz/MERNPACK-DEMO/README.md

 # MERNPACK-DEMO
 it's a project Framework Demo which combiend different technolgies for React App Development.

-The client side is bootstrapped with Create React App.
+The client side is based on Create React App Framework.
 The server side was build with Express.
 Semantic-ui is used for the UI design.
 Usermangement with user authentication is build by OKTA.
-Database is builded by Mongodb.
+Database is chosen as MongoDB.

 How to use this Framework Demo for building a react project:

-# 1.Install envirnment
+# 1.Install Environment

 You can use the following command to install this Demo: